VINXIS/vinxis.moe/src/content/blog/Sendai MAX.md

 I did get ramen though from the goat place Yokoyokoya, but yea nothing really happened this day.
 Blue Prince is a pretty damn good game tho i cant lie

 ![Ramen](./sendai354.jpg)

+# May 25 2025 JST
+*Written at May 26 00:49 UTC*

+Lots of stuff was done today, and by lots of stuff, I just mean general living stuff.
+I was able to do a full deep clean of the entire room for once (man the previous tenants and the rental company themselves miss spots to clean which is fucking insane), and laundry and everything.

+I also went grocery shopping but Imma be honest I just ate all the shit I bought that day too Fucvk, was supposed to be for at least the next 3 days or so but it's chill I can just walk there easily unlike Fuckinggg Canada

+Played a little bit more of Blue Prince but i wanted to be productive today.
+Unfortunately after I ate all that bullshit I bought I had like a food coma for a good 1-2 hours so I lost a decent amount of my day that I had left after cleaning and playing a bit...
+BUT it's chill cuz I still got the Anki done for once (it's catch up time I guess) although that itself took much longer than usual lol, and also got the previous days added onto this page.

+Also I didn't take a pic but the grocery store had eel this day for the premade food sets they make.
+It was so fuckin good the eel and rice and the seasoning they added to it.
+I also bought some takoyaki (which I had actually bought before but I don't remember when exactly) and it was just fine like before, though I wanted to save it for later but I just ate it at teh same time.
+Same with the bag of donuts and crisps I bought.
+OH WELLL

+Anyway things are back on schedule, the 1 day i spent playing Blue Prince didn't really falter any of my routine at all which is very nice.